huongdevvn/react-icons-material-design/README.md

 yarn add react-icons-material-design
 ```

+## Usage

-After installing the package you can import React Material Icons as React components as follows:
+After installing the package, you can import React Material Icons as React components:

 ```jsx
 import {